 1. Experience Exceptional Big 5 Safaris

 South Africa’s incredible biodiversity is world-renowned and is home to a wide range of species including Burchell’s zebra, impala, greater kudu, blue wildebeest, waterbuck, warthog, Cape buffalo, giraffe and hippopotamus.
-There are also black and white rhinoceroses, African elephants, African wild dogs, cheetah, leopard, lion and spotted hyena.
+There are also black and white rhinoceroses, African elephants, African wild dogs, cheetahs, leopards, lions and spotted hyenas.
 An African safari is the only way you can track these wild beasts, marvelling at Mother Nature’s creativity.
 Witness the majesty of the wildlife endemic to South Africa in luxury across the country’s finest lodges and national parks and game reserves.

 These are our top choices for a safari experience unlike any other: